Nassau Stadium

-The Nassau Stadium also known as the National Beach Soccer Arena is a beach soccer stadium in Nassau, Bahamas.
+The Nassau Stadium, also known as the National Beach Soccer Arena and Malcolm Park Beach Soccer Facility, is a beach soccer stadium in Nassau, Bahamas.
 It was the venue of the 2017 FIFA Beach Soccer World Cup, 2017 CONCACAF Beach Soccer Championship and beach soccer events at the 2017 Commonwealth Youth Games.

 Construction

 The site of the stadium, at Malcolm Park West, was the site of a former complex.
 The infrastructure of the former facility was demolished to make way for the Nassau Stadium.
 By November 11, 2016, site preparations for the construction of the stadium was already underway.
 The stadium's prefabricated structure was scheduled to arrive on November 17, 2016.
 After the structure's arrival, construction was scheduled to commenced.
 It was planned that the facility to be completed by the end of January 2017, in time for the Bahamas' hosting of the 2017 CONCACAF Beach Soccer Championship in February.

 Construction of the facility began in early in January 2017, and by January 18 the stadium was already 75 percent complete.

 The stadium was the result of a joint cooperation between the Bahamas government and FIFA.
 It was projected that the stadium's construction will cost at least $2.5 million.
 The architect of the stadium is Bruce LaFleur while the construction of the stadium is being managed by Cavalier Construction.